Treatment Effect Estimation with Observational Network Data using Machine Learning: Conclusion

+In a simulation study, we demonstrated that commonly employed methods for treatment effect estimation suffer from the presence of spillover effects, whereas our method could account for the complex dependence structures in the data so that the bias vanished with increasing sample size and coverage was guaranteed.
+In the Swiss StudentLife Study, we investigated the EATE of study time on the grade point average of university examinations, accounting for spillover effects due to friendship relations.
+Omitting this spillover may lead to biased results due to spurious association.

 In the present work, we focused on estimating the EATE.
 Other effects may be estimated in a similar manner, like for instance the global average treatment effect (GATE) where all units are jointly intervened on.
-Such an effect can compare giving the treatment to all units versus giving it to none.
-We developed an estimator of the GATE in Section~\ref{sect:extension} in the appendix.
+We develop an estimator of the GATE in Appendix~\ref{sect:extension}.